We’re still in the early days of social media and everyone’s trying to figure out what ministry online means.

 Want more?
 I’m not sure anyone has cracked the code on how to optimally use social media.
 But here are some resources that have helped me and some churches I like to follow online:

 Casey Graham and I also talked about how to connect with people using email marketing in Episode 3 of my leadership podcast.
-(Subscribe for free here to hear feature length interviews with Andy Stanley, Perry Noble, Casey Graham, Kara Powell, Jon Acuff and more.)
+(Subscribe for free here to hear feature-length interviews with Andy Stanley, Craig Groeschel, Brian Houston, Jon Acuff and many more.)

 Finally, nobody writes better stuff on church announcements than Rich Birch.
 Make sure you mine his site at Unseminary.com for posts like this that will change your announcements from a few minutes people tolerate to a few minutes people will anticipate.